 Neither myself or my menus are endorsed by or affiliated with the company Classical Conversations.
-But we have attended CC campus in our area for six years (we are currently on a break, but will return next year).
-Because I love the CC program and their cycle content, I created our morning menu to supplement or dovetail with the CC memory work for the cycle we are currently studying (2020-21 is Cycle 3, U.S. History and Geography).
+We have attended CC campus in our area for six years (currently on a break, but will return next year).
+Because I love the CC program and their Cycle content, I created our morning menu to supplement or dovetail with the CC memory work for the cycle we are currently studying (2020-21 is Cycle 3, U.S. History and Geography).

 Using your Classical Morning Menu

-The content pages (Scripture, Poetry, Picture Study, Hymn) get refreshed monthly.
+The content pages (Scripture, Poetry, Picture Study, Hymn) are changed out monthly.

 Each day, we begin with our morning menu, which I keep in our Morning Basket.
-We read most pages daily and do picture study weekly.
+We read our affirmations and Scriptures daily, and cycle through poetry, Latin, and picture study weekly.
 Then we move on to other items in our morning basket like devotionals and read-aloud, map work and CC memory work.

-- Charlotte Mason style affirmations with finishing phrase and Bible verse
+- Charlotte Mason’s affirmations with finishing phrase and Bible verse (KJV).

-- Scripture passage – We’ve been memorizing the CC suggested passages each year, so my children know the passages pretty well after six years!
+- Scripture passage – We’ve memorized the CC suggested passages each year, so my children know the passages pretty well after six years!
 The full passage is included in each menu, so keep it in the menu each month and simply study a verse or two a week.

 - Picture study/ Art – Each month, I include a piece of art that is in the public domain.
 Because I can’t afford the fees to include copyright protected works, I am unable to include artwork from the artists studied in the CC Curriculum.
 However, I think the selections included offer much to converse about!
 The pieces lend themselves well to connecting with the Drawing lessons from the first part of the year.

 - How to use page – Maybe you’re new to morning time, morning menus, or classical education.
-I’ve included a few tips about how we use our menus, what is included and why (similar to this blog post but a bit more detailed), and questions for Picture Study.
+I’ve included a few tips about how we use our menus, what is included and why (similar to this blog post), and questions for Picture Study.

-NOT included in my printable, but I put these items into our menu:
+NOT included in my printable, but I put these into our menu:

 - Happy Hymnody’s Hymn of the Month – I highly recommend her hymn choices and YouTube Channel.
 I see no need to reinvent such a good wheel!
-You can get her free printable of the month’s hymn here.
+Get her free printable monthly hymn here.

-- Classical Conversation Memory Work – Because we own the CC Curriculum book, I am able to print out their Memory Master sheets for study.
+- Classical Conversation Memory Work – Because we own the CC Curriculum book, I can copy their Memory Master sheets for study.
 I include 12 weeks of math facts, and the blackline maps for study.

 Although this menu is in color, you can print in black & white to save ink.
-I’ve also tried to keep the graphics minimal to reduce ink usage.
+I’ve tried to keep graphics minimal to reduce ink usage.
 I know it gets expensive!

-Grab the SEPTEMBER 2020 Classical Morning Menu (U.S History, Geography, & Literature Focus – Aligns with CC Cycle 3)
+Grab a free month sample of the DECEMBER Classical Morning Menu (Medieval to Modern – Aligns with CC Cycle 2)